Advice to my younger self

 If you’re feeling overwhelmed or sad it’s ok to ask for help.

 If your tooth was hurting you’d go to the dentist so don’t feel ashamed about seeking help for your mental health.
-If these two issues are combined, and you’re experiencing dental anxiety, talk with your dentist.
-A Dentist in Healdsburg would certianly help you overcome your fear and get you the treatment you need.
-Reaching out to the neccessary professionals will be worth while.
+Reaching out to the neccessary professionals will be worthwhile.

 Learn to let your guard down once in a while and lose your filter.